Mediations are confidential meetings where parties discuss ways to resolve their dispute, with the help of an impartial mediator.

 Representation at mediation

 Many people choose to represent themselves at VCAT.
-You may need VCAT's permission for someone to represent you.
-VCAT may not allow professional representatives if your claim is less than $10,000.
+You may need our permission for someone to represent you.
+We may not allow professional representatives if your claim is less than $15,000.
 Learn more about professional representation at VCAT.

 The mediator manages who is present in the mediation room and the extent that they participate.
 We encourage you to participate directly in the mediation, even if you are represented, because you have personal knowledge of the issues in dispute.